Welcome and Introduction

 - In addition, involvement in unique opportunities that become available through the MPH and residency program are crucial to resident learning and success.
 We encourage residents to be involved in these opportunities as their time and energy permit.
 Examples include guest lecturing and participating in public health practice projects.
 We also encourage attendance at national meetings, such as the annual meetings of the American College of Occupational and Environmental Medicine and the American Public Health Association.

-Residents matriculate in the MPH program of the Johns Hopkins Bloomberg School of Public Health (JHSPH).
+Residents matriculate in the MPH program of the Johns Hopkins Bloomberg School of Public Health (BSPH).
 For the MPH degree, courses required of OEM residents fall into two groups:

 - those required by the school for the MPH degree and